All the Bad Stuff on One Page

 Yeah, this is painfully obvious to 99 percent of you, but we DO get emails...

-We work constantly to find the best routes, but if there is a pot-hole or a nasty bit of uneven pavement, it is up to you to work around it.
-We often get frantic screaming phone calls at our headquarters: “THERE’S A HUGE POTHOLE AT MILE 23.4!”
+We work constantly to find the best routes, but we are in a wonderful rural area with amazing scenery, friendly people, and less-than perfect pavement.
+We often get frantic screaming phone calls on ride day at our headquarters: “THERE’S A HUGE POTHOLE AT MILE 23.4!”
 We understand your concern but there is remarkably little we can do about this on ride day.
 (Our personal paving machine and steamroller are both still in the shop, waiting for spare parts.)

 We don’t serve bottled water.
 Ever.
 Here's why.